 The thermal paste helps conduct heat from the processor to the heatsink, but as it gets older, it can become less efficient, causing the CPU to overheat and often leading to performance and / or overheating issues.

-Thankfully, How-FixIT have made a detailed guide on how to replace your Xbox Series X thermal paste.
+Thankfully, How-FixIT has made a detailed guide on how to replace your Xbox Series X thermal paste.